jvalenchon/master_thesis/README.md

    - preprocessing_dataset.py

 ___________________________________________________________________________________________________________________________________________________________________________
+GCNN-based architectures.
+These architectures are simply using multiple GCNN or GCN layers to perform the classification task.

-Replication of Parisot et al (ChebyNet architecture) parisot.py: replication of the architecture used by Parisot et al. Can do the optimization of the hyperparameters with RBFOpt. files required to run the program:
+GCNN-based architecture with the ChebyNet architecture (used by Parisot et al. on the ADNI dataset).
+Number of GCNN layers is an hyperparameter. gcnn_cheby_layers.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
+For the TADPOLE dataset files required to run the program:
    - matrix M : 'bl_data_MCI_v1.csv'
    - adjacency matrix : 'affinity_mat_parisot_v1.csv'